Data Privacy is the New Standard

 For example, if you wanted information on your users' heights, you could make a tally for every person between four and five feet, every person between five and six feet, and so forth.
 As long as you didn’t collect their information in the process, the data set would be an anonymous summary of user heights.

 If you wanted to aggregate an existing data set, the same technique could be applied.
 If there was a data set with users’ names and heights, you’d tally the height counts as before, and record the tallies in a new dataset.
 Then, you’d permanently delete the height data from the individual user records.
 The result would be an anonymized summary of users’ heights that would be impossible to tie back to the individual users.

 The purpose of this post is to outline personal data privacy techniques as they relate to data security, user privacy, and regulations like GDPR.
 That being said, each organization, application, and data set is unique, and your organization will need to decide what forms of privacy are most appropriate given your particular circumstances.
 If your organization is truly committed to user privacy, pseudonymization and anonymization are small but integral pieces of a larger security and compliance framework.

 When it comes to privacy and security, protecting yourself is really about protecting your users.
 They've trusted you with their information, so it's up to you to do everything you can to keep it safe.
 As security and compliance evolve, staying up-to-date on the latest threats and mitigation techniques is essential.

-If you need advice on making your software compliant under GDPR, contact one of Cuttlesoft’s software experts today.
+If you need advice on making your software compliant with GDPR, contact one of Cuttlesoft's software experts today.